samskritidev/yellowbrick-ddc/content/posts/say-hello-to-gridsome.md

 ---
-title: Say hello to Gridsome 🎉
+title: test5
 date: 2019-02-07
 published: true
-tags: ['Markdown', 'Releases']
+cover_image: ../../static/images/uploads/sun-3713835_1920.jpg
+thumbnail_image: ../../static/images/uploads/8699193a-7f20-42af-82a8-aa6aad28471e.png
-description: "A new static site generator baby is born.
+description: A new static site generator baby is born.
 It's highly inspired by Gatsby.js (React based) but built on top of Vue.js.
 We have been working on it for a year and will have a beta ready soon.
-You can expect this baby to grow up fast!"
+You can expect this baby to grow up fast!
 ---

 A new static site generator baby is born.
 It's highly inspired by Gatsby.js (React based) but built on top of Vue.js.
 We have been working on it for a year and will have a beta ready soon.
 You can expect this baby to grow up fast!